kovvurisushma/Javascript-Concepts/Objects and Functions.md

 - Traditional Function Constructor: Preferred for its readability, maintainability, performance, and robustness.
 It follows JavaScript conventions and ensures consistent behavior.
 - The new keyword is optimized by JavaScript engines to efficiently set up the prototype chain.
 The new keyword handles object creation and initialization in a single, optimized step.

-## Array as an Object in Javascript ##
-- Array is considered as object in javascript.
-- In Array the index is the name and the element is the value.
-- so that's the reason we are able to access elements of array in js using indexes as they are the names of array object.
-- so if you want to add custom method for array prototype you can easily do it by adding the method to array prototype object.

 ## Creating Objects using Object.create() Method ##